notrickyadams/cpp-compiler/README.md

-`--json` instead of `-o` dumps the entire pipeline (tokens, AST, semantic log, IR before/after optimization, optimization report, assembly, diagnostics) as one JSON object — that's what feeds the web UI:
+`--json` instead of `-o` dumps the entire pipeline (tokens, AST, semantic log, IR before/after optimization, optimization report, assembly, diagnostics) as one JSON object, that's what feeds the web UI:

 ```bash
 python visualizer/server.py     # stdlib only, no pip install